mspviraj/UWPProjectTemplates/README.md

 3. Update AppShell.xaml with SplitView 'OpenPanelLength' to show complete NavMenuItem label

 **UWPSimpleTemplate** is bare bones.
 No SplitView but some converters.
-Saves creating some basic folders for a MVVM type project.
+Saves creating basic folders for a MVVM type project.

 **Future Project Templates** based on Navigation Patterns:

 1. Master-Detail
 2. Tabs
-3. Hub & Spoke
+3. Hub
 4. Pivots